Bitcoin Stock ETF Comes to Euronext Amsterdam Stock Exchange - ExBulletin

 Bitcoin Stock ETF Comes to Euronext Amsterdam Stock Exchange

-The Netherlands has welcomed a new exchange-traded fund (ETF) that will offer investors exposure to a basket of shares of Bitcoin (BTC)-related companies.
+The Netherlands has welcomed a new exchange-traded fund (ETF) that will offer investors exposure to a basket of shares of Bitcoin-related companies (BTC $30,207).

-The ETF is designed to track the Melanion Bitcoin Exposure Index, which is a custom basket of European and US stocks closely tied to the BTC market price.
+The ETF is designed to track the Melanion Bitcoin Exposure Index, which is a custom basket of European and US stocks closely tied to the market price of BTC.

-The ETF complies with European Commission undertakings for collective investment in transferable securities (UCITS) regulatory framework for the management and trading of mutual funds.
+The ETF complies with the European Commission’s Undertakings for Collective Investment in Transferable Securities (UCITS) regulatory framework for the management and trading of mutual funds.

 UCITS funds enable investment firms to register and sell trading products throughout the European Union by providing regulatory and investor protection requirements.

-Related:BlackRocks Bitcoin ETF is the best thing that happened to BTC, right?

-Melanion Capital CEO Jad Comair said the company’s expansion to the Euronext Amsterdam exchange offers Dutch investors a regulated and transparent way to gain exposure to the Bitcoin ecosystem.
+Melanion Capital CEO Jad Comair said the company’s expansion to the Euronext Amsterdam exchange provides Dutch investors with a “regulated and transparent solution” to gain exposure to the Bitcoin ecosystem.

 The Dutch market has shown enormous interest in digital assets, and we are delighted to offer them a way to access this exciting investment opportunity within a regulated framework.

-The index includes companies like MicroStrategy, which under the leadership of Michael Saylors acquired over 140,000 BTC valued at over $12.6 billion in April 2023.
-Coinbase and Robinhood are two notable exchanges, while mining companies like Riot, Marathon Digital and Hut8 also form part of the Melanions stock index.
+The index includes companies like MicroStrategy, which under the leadership of Michael Saylor acquired over 140,000 BTC valued at over $12.6 billion in April 2023.
+Coinbase and Robinhood are two notable exchanges, while mining companies like Riot, Marathon Digital and Hut8 also form part of Melanion’s stock index.

 Bitcoin ETFs hit the headlines in June 2023, with the world’s largest asset manager, BlackRock, filing an application for a Bitcoin spot ETF with the United States Securities and Exchange Commission.